Query data with SQL

 List measurements

-A basic SQL query that queries data from InfluxDB most commonly includes SELECT
+A basic SQL query that queries data from InfluxDB most commonly includes SELECT, FROM, and WHERE clauses.

 Use aggregate and selector functions to perform aggregate operations on your time series data.